 3. Using transform function

-The transform function is part of the C++ STL library.
-This function takes an input range, an output iterator, and a unary function as three arguments.
-It essentially applies a unary function, iterates over every element, and returns an output iterator.
+The transform function is a component of the C++ STL library.
+This function accepts three arguments: an input range, an output iterator, and a unary function.
+Its primary role is to execute a unary function, traverse through each element, and provide an output iterator as a result.

 Unary operation

-This function stores the result in an output array and performs unary operations (ary_op) on members in the range [start, end].
-It requires the pointer to the first array's start and end positions as well as the output array's start location.
+This function saves the outcome in an output array and executes unary operations (ary_op) on elements within the specified range [start, end].
+It necessitates the pointer to the initial array's start and end positions, along with the starting point of the output array.

 Example: